Category

 News

-A very brightly coloured poster shows the following information: Drake Music Scotland LEARN 2024-25.
+Image Description - A very brightly coloured poster shows the following information: Drake Music Scotland LEARN 2024-25.
 237 Teachers Trained.
 1,400 young people with the majority of those being primary and early years.
 60 schools in 15 local authorities.
 1,038 sessions which equates to 2,971 hours.
 Quotes: "This is about so much more than just the music for our pupils"; "I can't believe my mum is going to come and watch me play"; "...A wow moment was seeing a pupil become instantly completely absorbed, staying at the session for 35 minutes...
 A real turning point in her overall development...".
-There are several images of young people - a girl looking down with both hands playing Thumbjam on iPad; a girl sitting on a chair playing chime bars on a table; a girl standing and dancing playing a bodhran drum; two boys sharing a keyboard pressing down the keys; and Associate Musician Stuart, helping a boy to play a djembe drum.
+There are several images of young people - a girl looking down with both hands playing Thumbjam on iPad; a girl sitting on a chair playing chime bars on a table; a girl standing and dancing playing a bodhran drum; two boys sharing a keyboard pressing down the keys; and a young boy playing a drum.

 The academic year 2024-25 has been our biggest year yet for LEARN at Drake Music Scotland.
 We’ve worked with a record number of young people, and we want to celebrate!
 Between July 2024 and June 2025 we worked with 1,400 young people in 60 schools across 15 local authorities.
 This is 1,038 sessions providing music...